top of page

 What Is Rolfing?

-Rolfing® is a specialized form of Structural Integration created by Dr. Ida Rolf.
-Rolfing focuses on reorganizing the body’s fascia—the connective tissue that surrounds muscles and organs—to improve posture, alignment, and movement patterns.
+Rolfing® is a specialized form of Structural Integration created by Dr. Ida Rolf in the 20th century.
+Rolfing focuses on reorganizing the body’s fascia—the connective tissue that surrounds muscles and organs—to improve posture, movement efficiency, and embodiment.

-Focus: Whole-body integration of proper functioning rather than focusing on isolated symptoms.
+• Focus: whole-body integration of proper functioning rather than relieving isolated symptoms.

-Typical Plan: A structured 3 or 10-session series that addresses the body systematically.
-Because Rolfing's project of structurally organizing the body is wholistic in nature, a standard treatment plan will ussually include a minimum of 3 sessions, to adequately address the entire body.
+• Typical plan: a structured 3 or 10-session series that addresses the body systematically.
+Because Rolfing's project of structurally organizing the body is holistic in nature, a standard treatment plan will ussually include a minimum of 3 sessions, to adequately address broader relationships in the body.

 Rolfing is often chosen by people who want deep, long-lasting changes rather than short-term tension relief.